 You’re doing an overnight delivery and stop at a service station, where you've locked your vehicle and secured the stock properly while you grab a coffee.
 In your absence, your van is broken into and the stock is stolen.

-If transporting items or products from a factory or workshop to a business premises, retail outlet or private property is part of your job, you might consider goods in transit cover.
+If transporting items from one location to another is part of your job, you might consider goods in transit cover.

 Goods in transit insurance is a type of business insurance that can protect you and your business against claims if property or goods get damaged, stolen or lost while being moved from one place to another while the vehicle is moving.
 It does not cover accidents that take place before departure or after your arrival.